 We are fully aware that we are losing almost perfect interior for shooting a B category horror movie, but the situation is relentless.
 In the part of the cellar which is usable we have to remove the partition wall and deepen the whole space so that it can be utilized for establishing a utility and boiler room.
 Furthermore, the main sewer pipes will lead below this room out of the building.
 We first removed the partition wall.
 Then we broke the original floor and carried all the rubble out.
 Subsequently we started to deepen the cellar.

-Since we decided to fill up the part of the cellar that was in disrepair, we had to fill the door leading to that part of the cellar with concrete filling.
+The bottom of the door leading to the part of the cellar to be filled up is already concreted.
+The time has come to fill the rest of the door.
 We made the formwork and pulled out the mixer.
 This way we added one of the inherent ingredients to Saturday's village mood.
 Besides tireless circular saw whirling, urgent rooster screams, and riotous dogs barking it is, of course, tenderly hypnotic mixer rattling.
 The concrete is already maturing…

 After the purchase of our building we were convinced that a building with such a long and diverse history must be hiding a priceless treasure somewhere in its bowels which we will once discover.
 So far unfortunately we discovered only couple of surprises in the form of critically damaged parts of the building.
 The third issue in a row which required immediate action was leaky tin roof over building extension.
 Water entering through holes in the roof considerably damaged the ceiling of the room located directly below this roof.